stuart-knock/docs/UserGuide/UserGuide.rst

 On Windows
 ----------

 Unzip the package and it will create a folder TVB_Distribution.
-In this folder you should find a number of .bat scripts and an executable.
-To start |TVB| you should double-click on the `tvbStart.exe` executable.
-You can at any time run the `tvbStartClean.bat` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.
+In this folder you should find a number of .bat scripts.
+To start |TVB| you should use `tvb_start.bat`.
+You can at any time run `tvb_clean.bat` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.

 This version was tested on Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).